Basic Modules and Testbenches

 endmodule

-As with traditional programming languages, a declaration specifies how the module is accessed “from the outside,” i.e. how to interface with the module.
-A definition provides the actual structure or behavior of the module.
+As with traditional programming languages, a declaration or header specifies how the module is accessed “from the outside,” i.e. how to interface with the module.
+An implementation or definition provides the actual structure or behavior of the module.
+The implementation of simple_module is shown below.

 Testbenches